Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Introduction

-We begin with the discussion corresponding to Step~\ref{(1)}.
+Our basic strategy for the geometric Bogomolov conjecture is based on the non-archimedean analogue of the proof of Theorem~\ref{ABC}, as is done in \cite{gubler2} and \cite{yamaki5}.
+Zhang's proof of Theorem~\ref{ABC} relies on the equidistribution theorem of Szpiro--Ullmo--Zhang with respect to the canonical measure over an archimedean place.
+Although we do not have an archimedean place over function fields, we can define the canonical measure on the analytic space over a non-archimedean place, and it plays a crucial role as a counterpart to the canonical measure over an archimedean place.
+Let $K$ be a function field.
 Let $\KK = \overline{K}_{v}$ be the completion of $\overline{K}$ with respect to a place $v$ of $\overline{K}$ (cf. \S~\ref{NT}).
 Let $A$ be an abelian variety over $\KK$, $X \subset A$ a closed subvariety of dimension $d$ and let $L$ be an even ample line bundle on $A$.
+By the theorem of square, we have $[n]^{\ast} L = L^{n^{2}}$ for any $n \in \ZZ$.
 Suppose that all of them can be defined over $\overline{K}$.
-Then it is known that there also exists a canonical metric on $L$ characterized by the same condition as the archimedean case.
-Moreover, we have a Chambert-Loir measure $\cherncl_{1} (\overline{L}|_{X})^{\wedge d}$.
-It is a semipositive Borel measure on the associated analytic space $X^{\an}$.
-Thus the probability measure
+Then it is known that there exists a canonical metric on $L$ defined by the condition $[n]^{\ast} || \cdot || = || \cdot ||^{n^{2}}$ via the above identification.
+Let $\overline{L}$ be the line bundle $L$ with a canonical metric.
+Then we have a measure $\cherncl_{1} (\overline{L}|_{X})^{\wedge d}$ on the associated Berkovich analytic space $X^{\an}$, which was originally introduced by Chambert-Loir in \cite{chambert-loir}.
+It is a semipositive Borel measure, and thus the probability measure

-on $X^{\an}$ is defined, also called a canonical measure.
-That is an analogue of Step~\ref{(1)}.
+on $X^{\an}$ is defined.
+This is also called a canonical measure.

-An argument analogous to Step~\ref{(2)} can be obtained straightforwardly: to argue by contradiction, we suppose that we have a counterexample to Conjecture~\ref{intGBCforAV}.
-Then we can find an abelian variety with a stabilizer-free irreducible closed subvariety $X$ having dense small points.
-The morphism $\alpha$ and closed subvarieties $Z$ and $Y$ are defined in the same way, and a generic net\footnote{A map from a directed set to a set $S$ is called a \emph{net} in $S$.} of small points in $Z ( \overline{K} )$ can be constructed.
-Let $v$ be a place.
-Then the equidistribution theorem in \cite{gubler3} tells us $\alpha_{\ast} \mu_{Z_{v}} = \mu_{Y_{v}}$ as well.